top of page

 I live on the Kent coast with my husband, daughter and an unbelievably brainless greyhound.

-I am a member of the hART Art Group and East Cliff Creatives, and I'm co-director of creative projects company Pebble and See.
+I am a member of the hART Art Group and co-Director of East Cliff Creatives.

 Photo of me in the East Cliff Creatives shop on Folkestone's Old High Street, by Dirk Seyfried Photography.